Intentionality II

 Benchmarking

 I am just starting the second week of HIST 701 Historical Professions, and I am already finding the class interesting and challenging.
-This post will cover the interesting, I will do a second post on the challenging part shortly.
 One of this week’s assignments is a benchmarking assignment.
 I opted to look at graduate history programs here in Oregon, offered by institutions that report having graduate programs in history.
 Below is the paper submitted.

 By: Jonathan Wanzer ORCiD 0009-0004-9275-7410